mgalgs/mgalgs.github.io/_posts/2012-04-24-freenas-hardware-build.markdown

 Installing FreeNAS was as simple as
-[`dd`'ing the image to a thumb drive](http://www.freenas.org/images/resources/freenas8.0.3/freenas8.0.3_guide.html#__RefHeading__426_145473606), and then clicking through the FreeNAS web interface.
+[`dd`'ing the image to a thumb drive](http://www.freenas.org/images/resources/freenas8.0.3/freenas8.0.3_guide.html#__RefHeading__426_145473606), configuring my BIOS to boot it, and then clicking through the FreeNAS web interface.

 I'm currently working on building my own custom FreeBSD-based NAS system using